$30 Concert Tickets Return For Summer: Here's How To Get Them

 The $30 price includes all service fees, with taxes added at checkout where applicable.
 Fans can purchase up to four tickets per event, while supplies last.

-T-Mobile and Rakuten customers get early access at 10 a.m. on Tuesday, May 20.
-T-Mobile users can unlock a passcode through the T Life app or online.
+Rakuten customers get early access at 10 a.m. on Tuesday, May 20.

 Rakuten members must log into their accounts for their code and can also earn cashback on purchases.
 Tickets will be delivered digitally in most cases, with other delivery options available at checkout.